 metaphorically speaking, refers to a dense multitude.
 The origin of the word indicates that it could refer to a mass

 of rock, signifying a mass of anything.
 Thus, it conveys the picture of a dense mass.
 This is further confirmed in

 Hebrew scripture, where Ezekiel prophecies about Gog coming against Israel: You (Gog) will come up against My

-It is fascinating how often this verse is presented as if the faithful dead are not really dead but alive in heaven, seen
+It is fascinating how often this verse is presented as if the faithful dead are in heaven sitting in the bleachers of a

 There is one more vital set of verses, as given to us by Paul in what is often called the rapture .
 However, a better or